pyinvoke/invoke/sites/docs/invoke.rst

 .. seealso::
     This page documents ``invoke``'s core arguments, options and behavior (which includes options present in :ref:`custom Invoke-based binaries
     <reusing-as-a-binary>`).
-For details on invoking user-specified tasks, see
+For details on invoking user-specified tasks and
-    :doc:`/concepts/invoking-tasks`.
+    other parser-related details, see :doc:`/concepts/invoking-tasks`.

 Core options and flags